davidgohel/ReporteRs/README.md

     ?ReporteRs
     ?addFlexTable
     ?addPlot
+    ?addMarkdown
     ?addParagraph
     ?docx
     ?pptx
     ?html

 License
 -------
 The ReporteRs package is licensed under the GPLv3.
-See COPYRIGHTS file in the inst directory for additional details.
+See ``COPYRIGHTS`` file in the ``inst`` directory for additional details.